Kate Shemirani: Suspension from nursing

 In June 2020, a virtual hearing of the Nursing and Midwifery Council, which regulates nursing and midwifery professions in the UK, gave Shemirani an interim suspension for 18 months.
 Shemirani's interim suspension was confirmed on 20 July 2020 in a hearing in which she was assisted by fellow conspiracy theorist Mark Steele who acted as her McKenzie friend.
 The reason for the suspension was to avoid risks of public harm, for promoting anti-vaccination and 5G networking conspiracy theories and claiming that the COVID-19 pandemic is a scam.
 Shemirani and Steele criticised the hearing for not listening to their claims about 5G and vaccination.
 Shemirani referred to nurses who carry out vaccinations as Nazis and to those who recognise the gravity of the pandemic as "complicit in the tyranny and lies".
 Steele described the Nursing and Midwifery Council as being complicit in genocide.

 On 28 May 2021, the NMC Fitness to Practise Committee decided to remove Shemirani from the register of the Nursing and Midwifery Council.
 After five years, she will be able to appeal the decision if she wishes.

+In August 2022 the Office of National Statistics began using the protected title ‘registered nurse’ for official employment statistics, as suggested by nursing campaigners, in response to a campaign against unlicensed individuals such as Shemirani continuing to refer to themselves as nurses.

+Richard D. Gill, a campaigner who has supported convicted nurse Lucy Letby, appeared on a show by Shemirani in 2024.
+The appearance received scrutiny in the media.

 Personal life

-Shemirani lives in East Sussex and has four children.
-She separated from her husband Faramarz Shemirani in 2014.
+Shemirani lives in East Sussex and had four children.
+Her ex-husband is Faramarz Shemirani.

 Her son Sebastian gave an interview to Marianna Spring on 24 October 2020 about his mother, broadcast on the BBC World Service.
 During the interview, he told Spring that he contacted the BBC because he is worried that his mother's claims and ideas are "dangerous" and could have an impact on public health.
 Kate Shemirani was contacted by the BBC about her son's account.
 She responded: "From what I can see it would appear a 'conspiracy theorist' is actually now anyone who believes something other than what your controllers want them to believe...
 I find this deeply disturbing".

-In June 2021, Sebastian told BBC Radio 4's Today programme that his mother is "very dangerous" and has called for the police to prosecute her after she compared the nurses and doctors in the UK to Nazi war criminals who were hanged at the Nuremberg Trials.
-He said that she should be prosecuted, "Because it's only a matter of time before... somebody acts on the bad advice that she's giving the country".
-He argued that his mother is "beyond help" and that "the problem is that she's so arrogant in her world view and really, truly believes that she is a conduit for the truth on a spiritual level, not just a scientific level".
-He told British radio presenter Maajid Nawaz during an interview on LBC that after he told his mother that he was getting a Covid vaccine, she sent him text messages telling him that his "DNA is going to be changed" and "that the enzyme is created by the devil himself".